mib1185/py-synologydsm-api/CONTRIBUTING.md

 $ pytest tests
 ```

-There is also a Visual Studio Code task available to run the full test suite.
+There is also a Visual Studio Code task available to run the full test suite or you can use the testing feature from Visual Studio Code.

 ## How to submit changes